OWASP/owasp-summit-2017/Working-Sessions/CISO/GDRP-DPO-and-AppSec.md

 ### List of questions (AppSec implications)

  - What are the AppSec implications of this regulation?
+ - What is the accepted format/notation for data flows and data at rest documentation requirements?
+ - How to include the DPO as part of the software security governance?
+ - What constitutes personal data and what about edge cases?
+(Post code, First Name + Last Name, IP Address etc.)

 ### List of questions (General implications)